Why Should I Use Foot Soaks?

 1. The Cleansing Foot Soak

-This foot soak is great for cleansing the feet and helping to prevent foot ulcers, infections and inflammations
+This foot soak is excellent for cleansing the feet and helping to prevent foot ulcers, infections, and inflammations.
+You’ll need:

-- 1 cup of Dead Sea Salts of plain Epsom salts
+- 1 cup of Dead Sea Salts or plain Epsom salts

 - 2 drops Lavender Essential Oil